Boyfriend Scoffs at Fair Play, Suggests “Just Do It” Will Solve All the Problems

-Far too many women struggle with getting their partners to participate equally in household labor.
-After countless talks and nagging went nowhere, one woman attempted the Fair Play Method but was met with derision.
+Far too many women struggle with partners who refuse to participate equally in household labor.

 He Won’t Help